originalmattrandall/TaskManager/README.md

     * - [ ] Archive before deleting tasks

 ### Nice to Haves
-- [ ] Shareable taks/lists
+- [ ] Shareable tasks/lists
+- [ ] Color coded priorities

 ## Current State
-As of right now I would say it is a functional application, Lacks a few of the features that I would say are important but it is in a useable state.
+As of right now it is a functional application, Lacks a few of the features that I would say are important but it is in a useable state.

 ## Future State
-Going forward the above primary features are were my focus will be.
+Going forward the above primary features are where my focus will be.
 Once they are implemented I will be able to work towards some of the nice to have type features.

 ## Experience and Knowledge Gained
 **Dart** - The learning curve was not very challanging here as i am mostly a backend developer picking up the dart language was fairly quick to do.
 Having strong knowledge of C# helped make this learning process smooth.